 –Circa 85,280s

 Superman/Batman #79-80.
-Epoch, the Lord of Time, is apprehended by Batman and Superman.
+Epoch (the Lord of Time) is apprehended by Batman and Superman.
 Upon being sentenced and detained on Pluto, Epoch takes out Robin the Toy Wonder, steals a suit of battle armor, and flees Batman to Jupiter.
 At the JL-A’s orbiting HQ outside of Jupiter, Batman confronts Epoch yet again, but loses him yet again.
 Later, at Superman’s Fortress of Solitude, Batman and Superman team-up to take on Epoch together.
 The artful Epoch traps Batman and Superman in a time loop and travels back to 1998 where he is defeated by the 20th century Batman, Superman, and Robin and sent hurtling forward through time.
-After several stops on the timeline, Epoch will wind up back in the 853rd century.
-Batman and Superman, having escaped the time loop by exiting to the 5th Dimension, will be waiting with open arms to re-jail Epoch on Pluto.
+After several stops on the timeline, Epoch winds up back in the 853rd century.
+Batman and Superman, having escaped the time loop by exiting to the 5th Dimension, are waiting with open arms to re-jail Epoch on Pluto.

 –Circa 85,280s